caron14/hands_on_airflow_on_cloud_composer/README.md

-# Airflow, BigQuery, and dbt Workflow
+# Airflow, BigQuery, and Python Workflow

 ## Overview
-This document provides instructions for the design and implementation of an Apache Airflow workflow integrated with BigQuery and dbt (data build tool) on Google Cloud Composer 2.x.
-The workflow automates the execution of data transformation and Python-based tasks weekly.
+This document provides instructions for the design and implementation of an Apache Airflow workflow integrated with BigQuery and custom Python scripts on Google Cloud Composer 2.x.
+The workflow automates the execution of a scheduled BigQuery SQL query and a Python-based task weekly.

 ## System Components
 - **Apache Airflow (Google Cloud Composer):** Manages workflow scheduling and task orchestration.
 - **BigQuery:** Data warehouse used for running SQL queries and storing results.
-- **dbt Cloud:** Manages data transformation using SQL models, testing, and documentation.
 - **Python Scripts:** For custom processing and utility operations within workflows.

 ## Workflow Steps
+1.  **Bash Task:**
+    - Prints the execution date for logging or debugging purposes.
-1.  **BigQuery Task:**
+2.  **BigQuery Task:**
-    - Executes a scheduled SQL query.
+    - Executes a scheduled SQL query using a parameterized SQL file.
     - Generates or updates summary tables in BigQuery.
-2.  **dbt Task:**
-    - Triggers a dbt job via dbt Cloud API to perform data transformations and generate data quality reports.
 3.  **Python Task:**
-    - Executes Python scripts to perform additional custom logic (e.g., logging or data validation).
+    - Executes a Python script to perform additional custom logic (e.g., logging or data validation).

 ## Setup and Requirements